DZakh/rescript-schema/README.md

 let constructResult = data->S.constructWith(userStruct)
 ```

-Constructs value using the coercion logic that is built-in to the struct.
-It returns the result with a coerced value or an error message.
+Constructs value using the transformation logic that is built-in to the struct.
+It returns the result with a transformed value or an error message.

-> 🧠 The function is responsible only for coercion and suitable for cases when the data is valid.
+> 🧠 The function is responsible only for transformation and suitable for cases when the data is valid.
 If not, you'll get a runtime error or invalid state.
 Use `S.decodeWith` to safely decode data with structure tests.

 #### **`S.destructWith`**